-Our Goddess of Love Oil contains a fantastic blend of herbs and oils that have a long history of being associated to both Goddesses of Love and to love in general.
-Our Goddess of Love is the perfect oil to use when seeking new love.
-It is also known to increase one's sense of personal charm and allure and may be used to develop a deeper sense of sensuality and seduction.
-Our Goddess of Love Oil includes 6 different sacred herbs that have historically been associated with our favorite love Goddesses: Oshun, Astarte, Brigid, Xochiquetzal, Venus and Qetesh.
-These include Orange, Marigold, Dandelion, Acacia, Cardamon and Rose.
-This is the optimal blend for your love related matters!
-Its perfect to use in any type of love related ritual or spell.
-You may also simply wear a bit to enhance your own innate sexuality or perhaps draw a new love in.
-It comes in a ½ bottle.
+Our Goddess of Love Oil is a fantastic blend with a long history of being associated with both Goddesses of Love and love in general.
+Use it when seeking new love, to strengthen your current love, increase one's sense of personal charm and allure, and to develop a deeper sense of sensuality and seduction.
+Our Goddess of Love Oil includes 6 different sacred herbs that have historically been associated with our favorite love Goddesses: Oshun, Astarte, Brigid, Xochiquetzal, Venus, and Qetesh.
+It comes in a ½ glass bottle.

-Goddess of Love Oil can be worn on the body, dropped in the bath, anointed on jewelry or sacred objects, rubbed on an altar or dabbed in the heel of your shoes.
+Goddess of Love Oil can be worn on the body, added to a bath, anointed on jewelry or sacred objects, rubbed on an altar, or dabbed in the heel of your shoes.
 Rub some on your hands prior to meeting new people or before going out on a date.
 Dab some on your business cards or put a few drops on a cotton ball and carry it in your purse.
-Anoint some along your heart chakra, neck and wrists.
+Anoint some along your heart chakra, neck, and wrists.
 Rub some on your front door to draw love into your home.
 Place a few drops on some dried rose petals and orange rinds and make your own potpourri.
 Dab some in your drawer that holds your most intimate items.
-Mix some with a bit of olive oil and use as a massage oil.
+Mix some with a bit of olive oil and use it as a massage oil.

 For a powerful love candle ritual, get six white tea lights and a pink candle.
 Anoint each tea light with a bit of Goddess of Love Oil.
-On the top of the tea light, gently apply the oil in a clockwise direction.
+On the top of the tea light, gently apply the oil in a clockwise direction around the wick.
 Create a circle with these lights.
 On your pink candle, carve your name and anything you wish to achieve.
-Anoint the candle with the oil by rubbing your hands with a touch of oil.
-Then, draw the oil up the candle from bottom to top.
-Place this candle in the center of the circle.
-When you are ready, light the tea lights first and then the pink candle.
+Anoint the candle with the oil by rubbing your fingers with a touch of oil.
+Then, draw the oil up the candle from the bottom toward the wick.
+Place this candle in a candle holder and then in the center of the circle.
+When you are ready, light the tea lights and then the pink candle.
 Say a prayer and visualize!
 I also recommend reading the Song of Solomon.

 Xochiquetzal: Xochiquetzal was an Aztec Goddess known for her beauty and her ability to encourage love, pregnancy and marriage.
 Xochiquetzal was associated with spring, sexuality, pleasure and beauty.
 She was also associated with sexual liberation.
 She was, in essence, a Goddess of physical love.
 She was particularly fond of women and children.
 Xochiquetzal was typically depicted as a young and beautiful maiden.
 Her name literally translates to "sacred flowers" or "flower feather".
 Marigolds and feather masks were allegedly worn and carried during her festivals that were held every eight years.

-Qetesh: Now this is a Goddess of sex!
-Qetesh was originally a Semetic Goddess most likely Sumerian in origin.
-Like many other gods ad goddess, the Egyptians adopted her into their repertoire of Gods and Goddesses, In this case, their late kingdom.
+Qetesh: Now she is the Goddess of sex!
+Qetesh was originally a Semitic Goddess most likely Sumerian in origin.
+Like many other gods and goddesses, the Egyptians adopted her into their repertoire of Gods and Goddesses, in this case, their late kingdom.
 Qetesh was considered to be a nature goddess and was associated with erotic pleasure and ecstasy.
-Qetesh is typically depicted on lion.
-Thus, if you are at all familiar with the Strength Tarot Card, you just might grasp a much deeper understanding of it's meaning.
+Qetesh is typically depicted on a lion.
+Thus, if you are at all familiar with the "Strength" Tarot Card, you just might grasp a much deeper understanding of its meaning.
 It is unquestionably a representation of the power of female sexuality, and this is particularly true when it comes to taming the unbridled natures of men.

 Oshun: Oshun is the Yoruban Goddess of love and prosperity.
 She is the ruler of rivers and bodies of water.
-She is often petitioned for peace, new love, healing in difficult relationships, abundance and overall happiness and joy.
+She is often petitioned for peace, new love, healing in difficult relationships, abundance, and overall happiness and joy.
 Oshun is often considered to be the most beautiful of the Orishas.
 She tends to be quite benevolent and is very giving.
 Oshun will heal the sick and is a fierce protector of the disenfranchised.
-We love her for her sensitivity to the weak and she is often sought ought during times of sadness and vulnerability.
-She is not only known to brings love, she may also bring in a soulful and deeply felt union between two people.
+We love her for her sensitivity to the weak and she is often sought out during times of sadness and vulnerability.
+She is not only known to bring love; she may also bring in a soulful and deeply-felt union between two people.